ninnzz/flask_boilerplate/README.md

-Sample App
+Flask Boilerplate
 =====

 Introduction
 -----
 A boilerplate for REST APIs implement using python flask.
+Ideal for doing micro services and API integrations.

+#### Running the app
+- Runs on Python 3.4+
+- Install Python3 and pip3
+- Install dependencies `pip3 install -r requirements.txt`
+- Start the server `python3 run.py`

 #### Project Structure
 ```